Geo-Python-2017/Exercise-4/README.md

 ## Problem 1 - Simple temperature calculator (6 points)

 In the first problem your aim is to create a function that converts the input temperature from Fahrenheit to Celsius.
-Create a script called `converter.py` where you should write your code for Problem 1.
+Create a script called `temp_analyzer.py` where you should write your code for Problem 1.

 You should do following (also criteria for grading):

-  - create a function called `fahrToCelsius` into `converter.py`
+  - create a function called `fahrToCelsius` into `temp_analyzer.py`
-  - function should have one input parameter called `temp_f`
+  - function should have one input parameter called `temp_fahrenheit`
-  - inside the function, create a variable called `converted_temp` where you should store the conversion result (i.e. the input Fahrenheit temperature converted to Celsius)
+  - inside the function, create a variable called `converted_temp` in which you should assign the conversion result (i.e. the input Fahrenheit temperature converted to Celsius)
   - The conversion formula from Fahrenheit to Celsius is:
        - ![](img/Fahrenheit_to_Celsius_formula.PNG)
   - return the converted value from the function back to the user
+  - comment your code and add a docstring that explains how to use your `fahrToCelsius` function (i.e. you should write the purpose of the function, parameters, and return values)
   - test and use your newly created function by printing out the results for following questions:
      - What is 48 Fahrenheits in Celsius?
      - What about 71 Fahrenheits in Celsius?
-  - Comment your code and add a docstring that explains how to use your `fahrToCelsius` function (i.e. you should write the purpose of the function, parameters, and return values)
-  - Upload and commit your script `converter.py` to your own GitHub Exercise 4 repository
+  - Upload and commit your script `temp_analyzer.py` to your own GitHub Exercise 4 repository

 If everything in your script is working properly the following test case should work: